olaroos/deepnetnotes/logbook.md

 Found a webpage that proposes to initialize the bias of the forget-gate to 1.
 For some reason it prohibits the gradient from decaying fast. [http://mlexplained.com/2019/02/15/building-an-lstm-from-scratch-in-pytorch-lstms-in-depth-part-1/]

+**7 August 2019**

+I sidetrack a littlebit and start reading the MoGlov paper based on the Glow model.
+I get stuck on the actnorm layer which is described as a affine transformation.
+This is a linear transformation that is invertible.
+It's unclear for me why this layer is relevant for the flow algorithm to work.
+It would be nice to know why this is choosen as one part of three layers in the Glow model.
+$a_{t,n} = s_{n} \odot z_{t,n} + t_{n}$